HWM1D/gym-training-page/README.md

 # gym-training-page

-A compelete room chat (front-end) for your teams and friends <3
+A compelete gym training counter (front-end) for your teams and friends <3

   My social accounts :